SoftwareAG/adabas-go-api/README.md

 A detailed description how to do the first steps using the Adabas Docker community edition is provided [here](.//doc//FirstSteps.md).
 Independent of the used environment of Docker (like Kubernetes or others), it describes how to call Adabas.

-## Adabas Go API example
+## Adabas API for Go example

 ### Standard usage

 The logical view of the data can be defined using Adabas maps.
 A detailed description of Adabas maps is available [here](.//doc//AdabasMap.md).

 The creation of Adabas maps is done by the infrastructure of the Java API for Adabas (Adabas Client for Java).
 The Adabas Data Designer rich client or Eclipse plugin provides the management of Adabas map definitions.
-A programmatical approach to create Adabas maps is part of the Adabas Go API.
+A programmatical approach to create Adabas maps is part of the Adabas API for Go.

 In the next example a logical read on the database file uses Adabas maps: